Holocaust Survivors and Remembrance Project: "Forget You Not".

 Picture E

-1935 German Anti-Jewish rally
+1935 German

-F. A German mass rally in 1935 featuring Anti-Semitic speeches and slogans stating:
+F).
+A German mass rally in 1935 featuring Anti-Semitic speeches and slogans stating:

 "The Jews are our Misfortune"